 - Secondly check that your network is not restricting or blocking the ports specified in the resin.io network requirements.

-- If you still aren't able to get your device online, reach out to us at our community.
+- If you still aren't able to get your device online, reach out to us in the forums or chat.

 Can't Boot the Kernel.img